jameslawinger1/Yahtzee_Sim_Final/README.md

 - **`dice_driven_strategy.py`**: Dynamically chooses a strategy based on the initial roll each turn.

 ### Analysis & Evaluation
-- **`analysis.py`**: Computes summary statistics (mean, median, standard deviation, confidence intervals), and generates histograms and a boxplot for all strategies.
+- **`analysis.ipynb`**: Jupyter notebook to compute summary statistics (mean, median, standard deviation, confidence intervals) and generate histograms and a boxplot for all strategies.
-- **`head_to_head.py`**: Simulates head-to-head comparisons between all strategies, saves win rate matrix, and plots a heatmap.
+- **`head_to_head.ipynb`**: Jupyter notebook that simulates head-to-head comparisons between strategies, saves win rate matrix, and plots a heatmap.

 ### Outputs
 - **`results/`**: Stores CSV files with raw scores, summary stats, and head-to-head win matrix.